2022 Kia Stinger Review, Ratings, Specs, Prices, and Photos

 What's new for the 2022 Kia Stinger?

 A more potent base engine, more standard driver-assist features, and a standard 10.3-inch touchscreen highlight the changes of the Stinger’s mid-cycle refresh.
+In addition to GT-Line, GT1 and GT2 models, a special-edition Scorpion trim new for 2022 offers exclusive colors, custom black wheels, and black trim pieces.

 The Stinger fastback’s long nose and muscular rear sport a sharper light signature front and rear.
-LED headlights come standard, underscored by more drawn out daytime running lights, but the many air intakes in front and behind new 18-inch and 19-inch wheel designs remain the same.
+LED headlights are now standard, underscored by more drawn out daytime running lights, but the many air intakes in front and behind new 18-inch and 19-inch wheel designs remain the same.
 At the rear, LED taillights bridge the hatch in a more horizontal design, and the quad exhaust pipes are wider.

-A new variable exhaust system enhances engine noise and output by 3 hp on the twin-turbo 3.3-liter V-6 for a total of 368 hp.
-An 8-speed automatic transmission sends up to 376 lb-ft of torque to the rear wheels or to all four wheels via available all-wheel drive on GT1 and GT2 models.
-Those models also come with Brembo brakes to stop the Stinger once it hits 60 mph in 4.7 seconds.
-With either rear- or all-wheel drive, V-6 Stingers get an EPA-rated 20 mpg combined.
+A new variable exhaust system enhances engine noise and output by 3 hp on the twin-turbo 3.3-liter V-6 for a total of 368 hp and 376 lb-ft of torque.
+Last year’s 255-hp 2.0-liter turbo-4 gets shoved aside for a 2.5-liter turbo-4 that makes 300 hp and 311 lb-ft and goes 0-60 mph in 5.2 seconds.
+An 8-speed automatic transmission sends power to the rear wheels or to all four wheels via available all-wheel drive on GT1 and GT2 models.
 The interior adds ambient lighting and new stitch patterns on available nappa leather seats, and more chrome and black gloss trim on the instrument panel.
 Dimensions remain the same, and they lean more toward mid-size sedans than compacts.
 That translates to roomy power-adjustable front seats shod in leather, and the rear seats don’t compromise heads despite the sloping roofline.
-The hatchback body style enables 23 cubic feet of cargo room, as large as many compact crossovers, and folding down the rear seats opens the cargo area to 41 cubic feet of space.

 The Stinger already had strong crash-test ratings, but Kia improves safety with more standard driver-assist features, including automatic emergency braking, active lane control, and blind-spot monitors.
 Optional safety upgrades include navigation-based adaptive cruise control and an advanced emergency braking system that can stop the car when an oncoming vehicle is detected during a left-hand turn.

-The standard convenience features also improve on the 2022 Stinger, which now comes equipped with a 10.3-inch touchscreen with Apple CarPlay and Android Auto compatibility, a larger 4.2-inch digital instrument cluster, and an updated UVO operating system.
-Available upgrades include wireless smartphone charging and a 7.0-inch digital instrument cluster that projects a live blind-spot view as well as views from a surround-view camera system.
+The standard convenience features also improve on the 2022 Stinger, which now comes equipped with a 10.3-inch touchscreen with Apple CarPlay and Android Auto compatibility, a 4.2-inch digital instrument cluster, and an updated UVO operating system.

 How much does the 2022 Kia Stinger cost?